|Subject||English Language and Literature|

 |Key areas of content||

-Pupils will be taught in six teaching groups, set by ability in English.
+Pupils will be taught in five teaching groups, set by ability in English.

 Most pupils will have a different teacher for English Language and English Literature.

 Pupils are allocated to a particular set on the basis of their performance throughout Year 9.
 The final Key Stage 3 Teacher Assessment will be considered along with other evidence, but should not be regarded as the sole criterion for set choices.